 If you want to bake more this year, this is how to make blueberry muffins!
 Easy recipe you can enjoy for breakfast or dessert with your family.
 Fluffy and delicious with fresh fruit in every bite.
+Made in a muffin tin or make blueberry muffin tops instead.

 I don’t cook a lot of things from scratch, but there are a handful of baked goods that just taste better when are homemade.
 If you want to know how to make blueberry muffins at home easily, this is a great recipe to follow.
 One of the best muffin recipes with a really simple streusel topping! (affiliate links present, originally published 7/16, updated)

 This easy muffin recipe is super simple!
 What I mean is, if you find fresh strawberries or blackberries at the store you could substitute those instead.
+These are typically preferred because of their size and juiciness when you bite them.
+Frozen blueberries work too if that is all you have.

 Of course fresh berries are always best but during the colder months you can easily use frozen fruits or chocolate chips too.
 Want to make this healthier?
 Follow our blueberry bran muffins recipe instead.